123Rocco123/Chess-Game/README.md

 Enjoy.

 ## Project Goals
-1) Finishing the movement functionality of all pieces on the chess board.
-2) Adding a simple algorithm which will be used as an Artifiical Intelligence that the player can play against.
+1) Adding a simple algorithm which will be used as an Artifiical Intelligence that the player can play against.
    - The algorithm should eventually be able to include different difficulties for the player to choose to play against.
-3) Add more comments to the code to make sure that each line is accounted or, and is easy to understand.
+2) Add more comments to the code to make sure that each line is accounted or, and is easy to understand.
-4) Simplifying the code.
+3) Simplifying the code.
    - Meaning, reducing the amount of code in the file so as to make sure that it's easy to understand and navigate.
       - All repeated code should be placed in fuctions, so as to make it easier to be reused, without having to re-write each time that its needed.
+4) Debugging the movement of the pieces.
+   - Test the game to see if the movement of the pieces works as it should.
+   - Implament the "nearby system" to each movement of the pieces.

 ## Completed Goals